What business does someone trained as a physician-scientist have, talking about “Tools necessary for a Kidney-friendly kitchen”, you may ask?

 In 2016, the regulatory agency US FDA banned handwashes containing “antibacterial” agents like Triclosan & Triclocarban (TCC) because of their negative effects on your hormones.
 So always buy handwashes that are free of Triclosan & Triclocarban (TCC).

-Team ATK recommends the following triclosan & TCC-free handwash products for a kidney-friendly kitchen:
+We recommends the following triclosan & TCC-free handwash products for a kidney-friendly kitchen:

 Dry your hands properly all along your finger clefts with a separate hand towel (not the ones used to dry dishes or clean kitchen surfaces).
 Dry hands eliminate the risk of developing any fungal infections in finger folds or nails.
 This is especially relevant if you have a weak immune system such as in Diabetes or those on Steroid medicines.